home-assistant/home-assistant.io/source/dashboards/cards.markdown

 ### To add a card from the device page

-This method is useful if you are on the **Device** page and want to create card directly from there.
+This method is useful if you are on the **Device** page and want to create a card directly from there.

 1. Go to **{% my integrations title="Settings > Devices & services" %}**.
 2. On the integration card of interest, select **Devices**.